nkdtech-dev/nkdtech-dev/README.md

 - 👋 Hi, I’m @nkdtech-dev
-- 👀 I’m interested in .java programing language ..
+- 👀 I’m interested in python programing language ..
 - 🌱 I’m currently studying computer engineering at the faculty of engineering and technology university of buea ...
 - 💞️ I’m looking to collaborate on with as many pros in the  developing world as much as posible
 - 📫 How to reach me . you can reach me on watsapp +237672944309